Policies & Procedures: Junior Tour

 The Iowa PGA Section will NOT accept any Junior Tour member who has not pre-registered by the deadline for a tournament in any case.
 A member may be put on a waiting list for an event and the Iowa PGA office will contact him/her if a spot has opened.
 The Iowa PGA staff will continue to add players as late as possible and you will receive an email and/or phone call if you are able to be added up to one day prior to the event.
 DO NOT go to the tournament site and expect to play; you will not be accepted into the tournament.

 Violations of the Code of Conduct include, but are not limited to, abusive language, club throwing, abuse of the golf course, cheating, disrespect of volunteers, officials, and/or host staff, use of any tobacco products, drugs, or alcohol, not adhering to the dress code, leaving the course during a competitive round without permission of a tournament official, or any other conduct deemed unbecoming of a Junior Tour member.
-Proper attire is required at all times at each Iowa Junior Tour event.
+This includes showing consideration to other players – for example, playing at a prompt pace, looking out for others safety, not distracting while others play thier shots and assisting with knowledge of the rules, looking for golf balls, etc. Proper attire is required at all times at each Iowa Junior Tour event.
 Failure to comply may result in disqualification.
 Each host facility may have additional rules and dress code requirements that must be adhered to by all Junior Tour participants and spectators.
 Proper attire includes nice shirts, slacks, shorts, golf skirts no shorter than three inches above the knee (girls only), golf or tennis shoes, caps, and visors.
 It is also encouraged that participants wear sunscreen.
 The dress code prohibits short shorts, cut-offs, swimsuits, sandals (other than golf-spiked sandals), clothing containing offensive slogans, languages or pictures and clothing describing or advertising alcohol, tobacco, or other drug references.
 The Iowa PGA suggests participants present themselves in a positive manner while representing the Iowa Junior Tour by wearing all hats with the brim forward and tucking in all shirts.
 Any breach of the guidelines listed above will result in the following consequence(s) based on the severity of the violation:

-- Warning – violator will be asked to change clothing or make adjustments so the policy is satisfied (i.e. tuck shirt in, turn hat around, etc.)
+- Warning – violator will be asked to make adjustments to behavior, change clothing or make adjustments so the policy is satisfied (i.e. tuck shirt in, turn hat around, stop inappropriate behavior, speed up pace of play, etc.)